-If you are filling invoices for more than $600 USD per year to a Collective with a Fiscal Host in the US (receipt reimbursements don't count toward the $600 limit, only invoices), you will need to send them a from W9 (for US persons) or W8-BEN/E (for non-US persons).
+If you are filling invoices for more than $600 USD per year to a Collective with a Fiscal Host in the US (receipt reimbursements don't count toward the $600 limit, only invoices), you will need to send them a form W9 (for US persons) or W8-BEN/E (for non-US persons).
 The fiscal host admin should contact you if you are required to submit a form.

 For tax purposes, you will likely be treated as an independent contractor and you will be issued a 1099 if your earnings exceed $600.
 Here's a good explanation of how W-9s work for independent contractors, and there's more info on what a 1099 is here.

 If you don’t meet the $600 threshold, simply report your earnings as miscellaneous self-employment income when you file your taxes.

 As US-based entity, Open Source Collective and Open Collective Foundation fiscal hosts must collect tax forms as described above.
 Unlike other hosts, it has an automated tax form system.